tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 Ask students:

-* Why might we include this if statement, versus just setting the `last_to_withdraw` every time?
+* Why might we include this if statement, rather than setting the `last_to_withdraw` every time?

   * **Answer**: It costs gas to write to the chain.
 By checking beforehand, we can prevent spending unnecessary gas when the variable doesn't need to change.